elmiomar/e-learning/postgresql.md

 ### Create new roles

-You can create new roles from the command line with the `createrole` command:
+You can create new roles from the command line with the `createuser` command:

 ```
 sudo -u postgres createuser --interactive